Technology

 It's like having a seasoned sales veteran's gut instinct—except it's powered by every transaction your company has ever processed and it never retires or forgets.

-Swen Koller uniquely combines deep industrial distribution domain expertise (BCG consulting + prior automation startup exit) with hands-on LLM engineering (open-source magentic framework), allowing Ventura to build AI agents that understand both the messy reality of distributor workflows and the cutting edge of language model orchestration.
+Swen Koller uniquely combines deep industrial distribution domain expertise (Harvard Business School MBA, BCG consulting, prior automation startup) with hands-on LLM engineering (author of the open-source magentic framework), allowing Ventura to build AI agents that understand both the messy reality of distributor workflows and the cutting edge of language model orchestration.